ihmeuw/cost_effectiveness_global_fund_interventions/README.md

 4. data_prep_mr.py

-   Prepares the cleaned df, and then splits the clean dataset into the different cause treatment sets of datasets.
+   Prepares the cleaned df, and then splits the clean dataset into the different cause intervention-type sets of datasets.

 5. step_2_cov.py